 Some people would argue that endings are far more important than beginnings.
 After all, it’s the aftertaste that must make us crave the experience all over again.
-Paradise Hills (2019) is a sweet dose of science fiction and fantasy that quickly turns to ashes on the tongues of its audience.
-This film is one nightmare I am glad to have woken up from.
+Alice Waddington’s Spanish fantasy thriller Paradise Hills (2019) is a sweet dose of science fiction and fantasy that quickly turns to ashes in our mouths.

-The Spanish fantasy thriller – and Alice Waddington’s directorial debut – follows Uma (Emma Roberts) as she wakes up on a remote, luxurious island.
+The film follows Uma (Emma Roberts) as she wakes up on a remote, luxurious island.
 She gradually comes to learn that her distaste for Son (Arnauld Valois), a rich aristocrat intent on marrying her, was what had her sent there.
 Uma is not the only one whose behaviour was deemed less than desirable.

 The fancy costume-wearing girls around her, Yu (Awkwafina) and Chloe (Danielle Macdonald), reveal their own woes as they try to acclimatise to their prickly prison, managed by The Duchess (Milla Jovovich).
 Uma is forced to confront her past and claw her way to self-acceptance, aided on her journey by an alluring and flirtatious fellow detainee, Amarna (Eiza González).
 Her loyalty is tested when Markus (Jeremy Irvine), her love interest from the outside world, apparates mysteriously on the island.

-The calamity is made worse by the very end, when the film’s originality is diminished by its likeness to Michael Bay’s 2005 sci-fi action thriller The Island.
+The calamity is made worse by the very end, when the film’s originality is diminished by its likeness to Michael Bay’s sci-fi action thriller The Island (2005).
 Remakes are rarely the answer – especially when they are marketed as something fresh and unrelated.
-With its teenage dilemmas, shy insinuations of emotional torment, and none of the existentialism found in The Island, the film fails to reach any form of depth.
+With its teenage dilemmas, shy insinuations of emotional torment, and none of the existentialism found in The Island, the film fails to reach any depth.

 Amazon, iTunes, Google Play Movies, Vudu, FandangoNOW, Kanopy, DIRECTV